- 1 Memory Layout

 Firmware Location 430037 0x70CE3 430055 0x70D7C 430056 0x70D7E 430064 0x70DA0 430066 0x70E0A 430069 0x70E07

-The injection maps are based on "engine load (mg/stroke) vs. engine speed (rpm)" and the lookup is injection time in milliseconds.
+The MS43 fuel injection maps are based on engine load over engine speed and the lookup value is injection time in miliseconds.

 The lambda sensors for closed loop operation are narrowband.
 Fuel trim learning only happens during closed loop operation, but the learned fuel trims do affect full throttle fueling as well.